 Established by George Hawker and his brothers in 1841, Bungaree became the headquarters of an extensive sheep station with 100 thousand merino sheep by the 1880s.
-It was like a small village, with its beautiful sandstone Homestead, Woolshed, Shearers Quarters, Stable Yard, Station Store, Managers House, staff cottages and even the District Council Chambers and a Church.
-Today, 177 years later, it is an efficient mixed farm run by the descendents of the original founder, G.C.
+It resembled a small village, with its own Church, Station Store, Blacksmith Shop and even the District Council Chambers , as well as its beautiful sandstone Homestead, Woolshed, Shearers Quarters, Stableyard, Managers House and other staff cottages.
+Now, 178 years later, it is an efficient mixed farm run by the descendants of the original founder, G.C.
 Hawker.
 Consequently Bungaree Station is not a museum, but rather a living record of rural Australia since 1841.

-- For groups of 20 or more people, we offer guided tours of the historic station complex, giving visitors a wonderful insight into 19th century station life.
+Larger groups can book a guided tour of the historic station complex, and be provided an authentic insight into 19th century station life.
 Guided tours must be pre-booked and are available for groups of 20 or more people at $15 per person, with discounted group rates for seniors and children.
 Catering (morning tea, lunch and/or afternoon tea) is also available for groups of 20 or more people by prior arrangement.

 Farm 4WD Tour

 For those who wish to learn more about farming at Bungaree, a personal guided tour of the farm in a 4 wheel drive vehicle is available by prior arrangement only at $198 for groups of up to 4 people.
 This 1.5 hour tour includes an overview of the history and evolution of the property, as well as a tour of the modern farming enterprise (including cropping, sheep and deer) which is not normally accessible to visitors.